 There’s an old Roman fort, windmills built for drainage, and even medieval churches.
 People have flocked to the area for boating holidays since the late 1800s; by 1878 you could take a train to the Broads from London, and then hire a small yacht to cruise through the lazy waterways and channels.
 Boats in the park move slowly—by law, in order to limit the destruction of fragile riverbanks by aggressive wakes, however there is a culture of yacht racing, with innovative designs that evolved in the late 19th century with short fin keels and separate rudders.
 There are no locks to pass under, but five bridges that limit the size of boats.
 This area is a mecca for bird watchers, as well as artists, anglers and, of course boaters.

-This beautiful expanse of heather-laden moors, medieval villages, rocky granite tors, and ancient stone circles make this park a favorite for walkers and road bikers.
+This beautiful expanse of heather-laden moors, medieval villages, rocky granite tors, and ancient stone circles make this park a favorite for walkers.
 It is the only national park in England that allows wild camping—but know you may be woken up with a blast of hot breath from one of the wild Dartmoor ponies who roam the vast moors.
 It’s no wonder plenty of movies, novels, and music have been inspired by this wild, wonderful land; there’s beauty and history—in fact the ancient archaeology includes not only stone circles but the longest stone circle in the world.

 It is the only national park in England that allows wild camping.